daniel-chapdelaine/brackets-of-love/README.md

 ## Help

-How to get on a mysql pod `kubectl exec -it pod-name /bin/bash` How to get on a app pod `kubectl exec -it pod-name /bin/ash`
+How to get on a pod `kubectl exec -it pod-name /bin/bash`

 Installing mysql2 gem on windows https://github.com/brianmario/mysql2/issues/1210